 A huge smile came across his face.
 He enjoyed his eggs and bacon.

 Although I’m a big proponent of “not eating the marshmallow” the way my dad taught me, here I was encouraging Justin to do just that.
-I didn’t want him to feel like he was being deprived of something he wanted or sacrificing on his vacation.
-I didn’t want him to think I was going to be disappointed in him because he broke his promise.
+I didn’t want him to feel deprived of something he wanted on his vacation, nor did I want to see him suffer.
+I reassured him that I would not judge him if made an exception to his promise.
 I used every excuse in the book, and then realized, those are the justifications we all use when we want instant gratification.
 We spend more money than we should, we eat things we should avoid, we sleep in and don’t make it to the gym.
 And we justify our actions with acceptable excuses like:

 “I’m on vacation,” or

 “This is a special occasion,” or

 True or not, those are all excuses.

 Justin missed eating that croissant for five minutes, but what he gained in exchange will last him a lifetime.
 He felt empowered by following through on his choice, and that made him happy.

 It’s hard to keep promises we make to ourselves because it’s easy to talk ourselves out of it.
 That’s why you should always have an accountability partner when trying to reach goals.
 But even your accountability partners can enable you to make excuses for yourself, like I did with Justin.

 Next time you want to break a promise you’ve made to yourself, and no one is watching—or someone is encouraging you to do it— remember you have the power to delay gratification.
 The more mindful you are about it, the more control you can take over your own actions.
 See yourself empowered by your own self-control.
 Even if it doesn’t come naturally to you, you can develop self-control.
 It’s the little wins that set you up for the big wins.